 Booking yourself in for a mid-year Planning Retreat will take you out of the day-to-day of your business so you can focus without distraction.
 Generally, you’ll only need a single day to get most of your reviewing and planning underway – sometimes only a few spare hours.

-Personally, I like to head to the beach – there really is nothing like listening the waves while to clear my head, making room for new ideas and a fresh perspective.
-I spend the first hour or so walking along the shoreline or with sitting on the sand, in reflection and quiet contemplation, and then head to a nearby beach-front restaurant to treat myself to a yummy lunch while I work through the rest of my plan.
-Then it’s back to the beach for a last reflection, before I head home.
+Personally, I like to head to the beach – there really is nothing like listening the waves to clear my head, making room for new ideas and a fresh perspective.
+I spend the first hour or so walking along the shoreline or sitting on the sand in reflection and quiet contemplation.
+I then head to a nearby beach-front restaurant to treat myself to a yummy lunch while I work through the rest of my plan.
+Then it’s back to the beach for a last reflection before I head home.

 But you may prefer a cosy café, a city hotel room or even a facilitated planning workshop or coaching session so you can bounce your ideas around with an experienced mentor.

 So gather your data, your previous year’s plans (if you have them) and disappear for a day to give your business (and yourself) the time you need to prepare for a successful year ahead.

 Here are a few ideas about what your Planning Retreat might look like:

 Taking time to reflect and review the past year gives you a chance to stop and appreciate your business, rather than constantly feeling like you are always on the go.

 List your achievements, acknowledge your challenges (and how you have overcome them) and celebrate a little.
 Review your financial goals and any key performance indicators (KPIs) you may have set last year, and see how you are tracking.